Menu

 Bottom Line

-If you are looking for a spacious stacked laundry center with a gas dryer, you can't go wrong with this GE model.
+If you're looking for a spacious stacked laundry center with a gas dryer, you can't go wrong with this GE model.

 Pros

-Doesn't take up a lot of space yet can handle large loads thanks to the roomy washer and gas-powered dryer.
+We love that it doesn't take up a lot of space yet can handle large loads thanks to the roomy washer and gas-powered dryer.
 Auto-load sensing with 11 wash cycles.
 Dryer is reliable and dries efficiently.
-Not overly noisy.
+It's not overly noisy.

 Cons